threefoldtech/threefold_hub/docs/deployment/testnet/README.md

 # Threefoldhub testnet

-The threefoldhub testnet is created against the BUSD token in BSC testnet.
-Its contract address is 0x78867BbEeF44f2326bF8DDd1941a4439382EF2A7.
+The threefoldhub testnet is created against the TFT token in BSC testnet.
+Its contract address is 0xDC5a9199e2604A6BF4A99A583034506AE53F4B34.

-The chain is bootstraped with `threefold` account having 2TFTs, 1 staked and 1 unbonded.
-If ensuring all money in the chain is transferable to BSC, the 2TFTs can be sent to the graivty smart contract address (this doesn't ensure transferability of minted/slashed tokens).
+The chain is bootstraped with `threefold` account having 200TFTs, 100 staked and 100 unbonded.
+If ensuring all money in the chain is transferable to BSC, the 200TFTs can be sent to the graivty smart contract address (this doesn't ensure transferability of minted/slashed tokens).

 ## URLs